Charles Januarius Acton

-Charles Januarius Edward Acton (6 March 1803 – 23 June 1847) was an English cardinal.
+Charles Januarius Edward Acton (6 March 1803 – 23 June 1847) was an English Roman Catholic prelate.

+Biography

 Born in 1803 in Naples, he was the second son of Sir John Francis Acton, 6th Baronet.
 The family, a cadet branch of the Actons of Aldenham Park, near Bridgnorth, in Shropshire, had settled in Naples some time before his birth.
 His father was first minister of the Kingdom of Naples when he succeeded to the family estate and title through the death of his cousin, Sir Richard Acton, 5th Baronet.
-The Cardinal's education was English, as he and his elder brother were sent to England on their father's death in 1811 to a school near London kept by the Abbé Quéqué.
+The future Cardinal's education was English, as he and his elder brother were sent to England on their father's death in 1811 to a school near London kept by the Abbé Auéqué.
 They were then sent to Westminster School, with the understanding that their religion was not to be interfered with.
 Yet, they not only were sent to this Protestant school, but they had a Protestant clergyman as tutor.

 In 1819, they went on to Magdalene College, Cambridge.
-After this strange schooling for a future cardinal, Charles went to Rome when he was twenty and entered the Academia Ecclesiastica, where ecclesiastics intending to be candidates for public offices receive a special training.
+After this strange schooling for a future cardinal, Charles went to Rome when he was twenty and entered the Academy of Ecclesiastical Nobles (the current Academia Ecclesiastica), where ecclesiastics intending to be candidates for public offices receive a special training.
 An essay of his attracted the attention of the Secretary of State, della Somaglia, and Pope Leo XII made him a chamberlain and attaché to the Paris Nunciature, where he had the best opportunity to become acquainted with diplomacy.